 Coquerel’s sifakas have large back limbs, which allow them to stand upright and bounce across the ground in a similar way to kangaroos.
 Covered in creamy white and brown fur, they fly through the canopy using their arms, legs and long tails, sometimes with a baby tucked under their arm.
 Along with common brown lemurs, they’re frequent visitors of the lodge, playing in the trees or around the grounds of the property.

 The lodge itself is within Anjajavy Private Nature Reserve, set on a secluded beach looking out across the Mozambique Channel.
 You’ll stay in a seaward-facing villa with its own balcony.
 During your stay, you can swim in the saltwater infinity pool, relax on the beach and enjoy water sports such as snorkeling, windsurfing and kayaking.

 I recommend venturing into the wider reserve.
 The deciduous forest is home to over 1,800 floral species — many endemic — as well as vivid frogs, chameleons, many bird species and fossas.
 You may also come across baobab trees, which only grow on the west of the island.

 Another thing I like about this lodge is its commitment in supporting local community projects.
-A portion of its profits are put towards building, maintaining and operating schools, health provisions and other services in three local villages.
+A portion of its profits are put toward building, maintaining and operating schools, health provisions and other services in three local villages.
 Its tree nursery also helps reforestation efforts in the area.